yssabela/adopt-rescue.github.io/README.md

 # Adopt&Rescue

 ## This is a website about adopting and rescuing abandoned and stray animals which I created with Html and CSS.
-This is one of my little projects I made like a beginner and I am keep learning.
+This is one of my little projects I made as a beginner and I'm keep learning.

 ## Presentation